SD-adelaideuni/numcompute-stream/README.md

 ## How streaming trees work (design note)

-A fully incremental tree (e.g. a Hoeffding tree) is out of scope for this assignment.
-Instead, `partial_fit` uses a **mini-batch retrain** strategy: each incoming chunk is appended to a bounded buffer (`max_buffer`), and the tree is rebuilt on the accumulated buffer.
-This is a deliberate, documented trade-off:
+A fully incremental tree (like a Hoeffding tree) is not covered in this assignment. assignment.
+Instead, `partial_fit` uses a **mini-batch retrain** strategy: each A buffer of a fixed maximum size (max_buffer) is appended by each incoming chunk of data.
+The entire buffer is then used to retrain the tree. we “retrain” from chunk to chunk, rebuild the tree from the combined chunk buffer.

-- **Pros:** correct, stable, easy to reason about; predictions always reflect all retained data; splitting logic stays simple and vectorised.
+- **Pros:** correct, stable, easy to reason about; predictions always reflect all retained data; splitting logic stays simple and vectorised. all retained data; splitting logic stays simple and vectorised.
-- **Cons:** per-chunk cost grows with the buffer until it saturates at `max_buffer`.
+- **Cons:** the cost of retraining the tree for a chunk increases with the size of the buffer up to the size of the buffer when it is full, as specified by the max_buffer size.
+`max_buffer`.
 The benchmark below shows this clearly.

-The Random Forest applies the same idea per tree, giving each tree an independent bootstrap of every chunk so the ensemble stays decorrelated.
+The Random Forest applies the same idea per tree, by independently bootstrapping every chunk for every tree in the ensemble. each tree in the Random Forest gets an independent bootstrap of every chunk in that dataset, so the predictions from the trees in the ensemble remain decorrelated..

 ---

 ## Streaming metrics

-`StreamTrainer` evaluates **prequentially** (test-then-train): each chunk is predicted *before* it is learned from, so logged accuracy is an honest estimate of performance on unseen data.
-The logged `history_` always contains `chunk`, `n_samples`, `time_sec`, `model_mb`, `cumulative_accuracy`, plus one key per configured metric (default: accuracy, precision, recall, F1 — all macro).
+`StreamTrainer` evaluates **prequentially** (test-then-train): each chunk is predicted before it is used to train the model, thus providing an accurate estimate of performance on unseen data. of performance on unseen data.
+The logged `history_` always contains `chunk`, `n_samples`, `time_sec`, `model_mb`, `cumulative_accuracy`, plus one key per configured metric (e.g. accuracy, precision, recall, F1 — all macro).

 ---